- Wealth PMS (50L+)

 The consistency of NDCF is an important metric to keep an eye on.

 The occupancy rate is the percentage of the square foot available in the portfolio of REIT.
 This is an important metric of its performance.
 This ensures consistency in payouts, increasing rental & dividend income.
-The higher the occupancy, the stable are the cash flows.
+The higher the occupancy, the more stable the cash flows.
 Having said that, it is unlikely to have 100% occupancy always.

 A strong sponsor will have many advantages like brand recognition, trust factor, on time delivery etc. REITs will also have Right of first offer (ROFO) on properties owned by the sponsors.